dwarvesf/brainery/consulting/case-study/digitalize-dental-marketplace---the-singapore-dentistry-operation-process.md

 💬 "It was hard to disrupt Singapore dentistry market.
 But the work  with Dwarves Foundation made me believe Dental Marketplace would make a difference.
 The MVP was high-quality and expected to grow.
 Every of our question and feedback was explained and resolved well.

-*-Desmond Goh, Founder & CEO of Dental Marketplace*
+Desmond Goh, Founder & CEO of Dental Marketplace